Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

 By the Stone-von Neumann theorem there exists a densely defined positive operator $h$ on $L^2(\Rn, \cH)$ such that $h^{it} =\lambda(t)$.
-But then by \cite[Theorem X.3.14]{Tak}, $\cM$ is not only semifinite, but $h$ must also be affiliated $\cM$.
+But then by \cite[Theorem X.3.14]{Tak}, $\cM$ is not only semifinite, but $h$ must also be affiliated to $\cM$.
 Since $\hat{\omega}$ is in fact faithful, $h$ must be non-singular (dense-range and injective).
-The affiliation of $h$ to $\cM$ also ensures that $(\theta_s)$ has an action on $h$.
-It is now an exercise to conclude from the fact that $h^{it} =\lambda(t)$, that the action of $(\theta_s)$ as defined on the $\lambda(t)$'s, ensures that $\theta_s(h)=e^{-s}h$.
 We in fact have that $h^{it} = \hdelta^{it}$ where $\hdelta^{it}$ is the modular operator associated with the triple $(\cM, \hat{\omega},L^2(\Rn, \cH))$.
-(In the context of the left Hilbert algebra approach to crossed products, $\hdelta$ can be defined in a standard way as described see Lemma 1.15, Chapter X in \cite[Lemma X.1.15]{Tak}.)
-The fact that $h^{it} = \hdelta^{it}$ can be verified by arguing as in the uniqueness part of the proof \cite[Theorem VIII.1.2]{Tak} (see page 93).
+(In the context of the left Hilbert algebra approach to crossed products, $\hdelta$ can be defined in a standard way as described in \cite[Lemma X.1.15]{Tak}.)
+The fact that $h^{it} = \hdelta^{it}$ can be verified by arguing as in the uniqueness part of the proof of \cite[Theorem VIII.1.2]{Tak} (see page 93).